OpenVisualCloud/Media-Transport-Library/doc/usdt.md

 #### 2.3.9 rx_frame_incomplete USDT

-This tracking point is engineered to detect any instances of packet loss and failures in constructing a complete frame by IMTL.
+This tracking point is engineered to detect any instances of packet loss and failures in constructing a complete frame by MTL.
 The underlying causes can vary widely, for example, the sender might not transmit all pixels, packets could be lost due to switch issues, or the NIC might discard packets if the receiver's queue is full.

 ```bash
 sudo bpftrace -e 'usdt::st20:rx_frame_incomplete { printf("%s m%d,s%d: incomplete frame %d(tmstamp:%u, recv size:%u, expect full size: %u)\n", strftime("%H:%M:%S", nsecs), arg0, arg1, arg2, arg3, arg4, arg5); }' -p $(pidof RxTxApp)
 ```

-Example output like below if IMTL failed to constructed one full frame:
+Example output like below if MTL failed to constructed one full frame:

 ```bash
 11:05:54 m0,s0: incomplete frame 1(tmstamp:1167274660, recv size:2891700, expect full size: 5184000)